Ed-Pavlov/Binstate/README.md

            ...

          builder
-           .DefineState(Childe).AsSubstateOf(Parent)
+           .DefineState(Child).AsSubstateOf(Parent)
            .OnEnter<string>(...)
            ...

-         stateMachine
-           .Relaying<string>() // will be relayed to Parent .Raise(SomeEvent, new object()) // will be passed to Child
+         // object passed to Raise will be passed to the Parent state and string argument from the SomeState will be relayed to the Child state stateMachine.Raise(SomeEvent, new object()) // will be passed to Child

 * Argument for relaying can be gotten from one of the parent of the active state if the active state itself has no argument.
-* Argument will be relayed to all parent states of the newly activated state if their 'enter' action is suitable
+* Argument will be relayed to all parent states of the newly activated state if they require an argument.
 * If a state already has 'tuple' argument, it can be split by two when relaying to the newly activated state (and its parents) depending on their 'enter' actions argument

 ## Examples